sarahrch/ee453/PA2/README.md

 Compile using: make
 Run using: ./matrixmult

+Must be run on a Linux system due to the use of pipes

 # Part 1:
 Multiplying A = [1, 2, 3, 4, 5] and B = [6, 7, 8, 9, 10]